What Does Strength Look Like? (AKA: Do You Even Lift?)

 Let’s face it.

-While it may not always be our main concern, we’re all interested in getting stronger for at least one of the following reasons:
+While it may not always be our main concern, we’re all interested in strength training for at least one of the following reasons:

 - To do cool stuff